59 Low Growing Perennial Plants For Garden Edges and Borders

 Spotted Deadnettle grows as a spreading mat with small leaves that have speckled spots.

-The vibrant Spotted Deadnettle is an evergreen in warm climates and semi-evergreen in cooler climates.
+The vibrant spotted deadnettle is an evergreen in warm climates and semi-evergreen in cooler climates.
 They have attractive dark green leaves that splay out into three triangles.
 They offer delicate pink, purple, white, or mauve-colored flowers from May to July.

 Stokes Aster